mongodb/docs/source/includes/manpage-options-ssl.rst

    :option:`--sslPEMKeyPassword` if the certificate-key file is encrypted.
 In all cases, |binary-name| will redact the password from all logging and reporting output.

+   .. versionchanged:: 2.6
+      If the private key in the PEM file is encrypted and you do not specify :option:`--sslPEMKeyPassword`, |binary-name| will prompt
+      for a passphrase.
+See :ref:`ssl-certificate-password`.

    .. versionchanged:: 2.4
       :option:`--sslPEMKeyPassword` is only needed when the private